jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

   In both Java and Ruby, if our method is the first to combine two methods with unrelated failure modes, there's no ceremony to predeclare that combination.
 Instead, we just mention one more class in the method's signature.

-What's more, the union types approach has a couple unique benefits:
+But this approach is not only as good, it's better, because:

 - As a language feature, **union types are not special**.